jhwa426/React-Portfolio/README.md

 Learn:

-- How to implement font icons in React
-- How to create Styled-components
-- Move faster with intuitive React UI tools
+- Enhanced development speed with intuitive React UI tools
+- Created Styled-components
-- MUI libraries offer a comprehensive suite of free UI tools to help you ship new features faster.
+- Utilised MUI libraries, offering a comprehensive suite of free UI tools, to ship new features faster
-- How to create and implement a contact form in React using EmailJS
+- Created and implemented a contact form in React using EmailJS
-- Theme customisation button features (Dark / Light)
+- Developed theme customisation button features (Dark / Light)
-- Responsive navigation bar
-- Framer Motion animation library for the project card
+- Used Framer Motion animation library for the project card
+- Implemented font icons in React
+- Designed a responsive navigation bar
+- Deployed the [Website](https://jeff-hwang.netlify.app/) using Netlify

 <br>